This is based on opinion. Please don't list it on a work's trope example list.

-Nightmare Fuel: River Monsters
+Nightmare Fuel / River Monsters

 What Jaws did for the ocean, he's doing for every river and lake he can find.
-Seriously, you know a show has a pretty high dose of Nightmare Fuel when piranhas are among the less dangerous creatures featured.
+Seriously, you know a show has a pretty high dose of Nightmare Fuel when piranhas are among the least dangerous creatures featured.

 Extra Jaws shoutout goes to the Bull Shark episode.
 Already not too much smaller than Great Whites, and meaner to boot, they're able to operate just as well in fresh water, the only shark in the world to do so.
 They've been found in sea-connected rivers up to 2200 miles inland.